3innielee-solved/.github/profile/README.md

-# winnie-solved 🧩
+# 3innielee-solved 🧩

-Welcome to **winnie-solved** — a curated collection of projects where I focus on **solving real-world problems with data, engineering, and AI**.
+Welcome to **3innielee-solved** — a curated collection of projects where I focus on **solving real-world problems with data, engineering, and AI**.

 This is more than just code.
 Each project highlights:
 - ✅ The **problem statement** (what challenge needed solving)